michaelwaves/evalpedia/README.md

 An all in one platform to run complex real world evals on your agents, with real data

+# Usage

+Select model, select eval, type in a system prompt, and select eval parameters

 # Setup

 ## Backend